NoahHansen10/noahansentech.github.io/Content/posts/post1/post1.md

 ![image](posts/post1/post1.jpg)

-The image below is the first release of my homepage.
+The image above is the first release of my homepage.